muthucse7/angular2_practice/README.md

 Example
 Run this code in a console or from anywhere.
-HTTP and HTTPS are both supported.
+HTTP and HTTPS are both supported. test

 ```shell
 fetch('https://jsonplaceholder.typicode.com/posts/1')